TheCowboyAI/nixos-yubikey/guide.md

 Write it on paper, or put it somewhere offline.
 You won't be writing anything but pins.
 A FIDO2 PIN can be 63 characters and most of us can only remember 7...
 Short term.

+FIDO can have several credentials and fingerprints on bio devices.

+You should add those after going through this setup, and before you register the devices.

 ### PIV
 Special characters are [supported on the Yubikey](https://docs.yubico.com/yesdk/users-manual/application-piv/pin-puk-mgmt-key.html); don't use them, they aren't WebAuthn compliant.